Powerscourt House and Gardens, A World Of Floral Glory

 The Pet’s Cemetery is the resting place of the much-loved pets of the Wingfield and Slazenger families.
 It contains graves of the family dogs, cats and even horses and cattle.

 The cemetery is situated in a quiet part of the gardens with a striking view of azaleas, rhododendrons and roses in May and June.
 It is believed to be the largest pets’ cemetery in all of Ireland.

-Continuing our circular tour of the estate brought Bob and I to the Dolphin Pond.
+Continuing our circular tour of the estate brought Bob and me to the Dolphin Pond.
 It gets its name from the central fountain that has a jet and dolphins spouting water.
-The fountain was brought from Paris in the late 19th century, and is an elegant addition to the secluded garden.
-With exotic conifers enclosing the space and benches at water’s edge, it made a very private spot for Bob and I to sit and ponder life.
+The fountain was brought from Paris in the late 19th century and is an elegant addition to the secluded garden.
+With exotic conifers enclosing the space and benches at water’s edge, it made a very private spot for Bob and me to sit and ponder life.

 Next on our self-guided tour was the Walled Garden, formerly known as ‘The Kitchen Garden’ since vegetable and fruit trees once grew there to keep the family kitchen well stocked.
 The Walled Garden includes a formal arrangement of clipped laurel trees but is also where nursery stock is grown for all of the Powerscourt gardens.